 Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst is for a slightly older audience.
 It teaches the importance of sharing our feelings.
 Children can feel self-assured as they read this book about Alexander and his day of mishaps and know that sometimes, things don’t go our way, but we are still loved.

 Two Bad Ants by three-time Caldecott Award winner Chris Van Allsburg is a hidden classic.
 More appropriate for ages 3 and up, this story takes us inside the secret world of ants.
-Two mischevious ants have some mishaps in a kitchen, as they search for sugar crystals!
+Two mischievous ants have some mishaps in a kitchen, as they search for sugar crystals!
 Beautifully illustrated and written.

 I hope you’ve enjoyed our choices of books for the letter A!!